benedikt-wueller/bezier-spline-kotlin/README.md

 kotlin-bezier-spline
 ====================

-A generic bezier spline implementation for Kotlin and Java.
+A generic cubic bezier spline implementation for Kotlin and Java.

 Example
 -------